gregnrobinson/snowflake-quickstart/README.md

 # Import the Dataset from GCS

-1. All that is left is for us to grant the integration access to a Snowflake account.
-In our case we will use the builtin ***sysadmin*** role.
+1. Grant the integration to a Snowflake account.
+In our case we will use the builtin ***sysadmin*** account.
    ```
    grant usage on integration gcp_storage to sysadmin;
    use role sysadmin;
    ```

-2. In order for the data to be processed properly, we need to specify how the data structured and also identify the type of compression so Snowflake can decompress the data.
+2. In order for the data to be processed properly, we need to specify how the data is structured and also identify the type of compression so Snowflake can decompress the data.
    ```
    create or replace file format reddit_accounts_csv
       type = csv